mendix/docs/content/howto/mobile/native-local-notifications.md

 Now we will need to supply a "Notification ID" which needs to be cancelled.
 For that we need following changes in ACT_CreateAndSendNotification and :

 1. Go to ACT_CreateAndSendNotification
-2. Double click the Schedule Notification to change "Notification id" by clicking edit.
+2. Double-click the Schedule Notification to change "Notification id" by clicking edit.
 Then type and arbitrary string: "testId"
 3. Create nanoflow named "ACT_CancelScheduledNotifications"
-4. Inside this nanoflow create JsAction and choose "Cancel scheduled notification", double click, set the id by clicking edit and type "testId" without quotes.
+4. Inside this nanoflow create JsAction and choose "Cancel scheduled notification", double-click, set the id by clicking edit and type "testId" without quotes.
 5. Drag and drop this nanoflow to your home screen and name the button "cancel specific notification".

 Simply click the schedule notification button then click the cancel specific notification button.
 You wont see any notifications at the end of the minute.